Author Richard Bach's condition upgraded after plane crash

-Doctors at Seattle's Harborview Medical Centre were upgrading Bach's condition to satisfactory from serious, spokeswoman Susan Gregg said.
+Doctors at Seattle's Harborview Medical Center were upgrading Bach's condition to satisfactory from serious, spokeswoman Susan Gregg said.
 "He's improving."

-Bach, 76, clipped power lines with the landing gear of his 2008 Easton Gilbert Searey on August 31 while trying to land on a grass airstrip on San Juan Island in north-western Washington state.
+Bach, 76, clipped power lines with the landing gear of his 2008 Easton Gilbert Searey on Aug.
+31 while trying to land on a grass airstrip on San Juan Island in northwestern Washington state.

 A group of young tourists found Bach, suspended upside down and strapped to his harness in the heavily damaged single-engine plane, and cut him loose from the wreckage.